Last updated:

 The IRS issues ITINs strictly for tax purposes.
 Applying for an ITIN does not put you in any immigration database, and the IRS is legally prohibited from sharing your tax information with immigration agencies.
 However, an ITIN alone has no immigration benefit or protection.
 For immigration-related questions, consult a qualified immigration attorney.

-If your immigration status changes — for example, you receive a work permit, a visa that allows employment, or a green card — you become eligible to apply for a Social Security Number.
-When that happens:
+If your immigration status changes — for example, you receive a work permit, an employment-authorized visa, or a green card — you become eligible to apply for a Social Security Number.
+Switching then takes 4 steps: apply for your SSN, notify the IRS to merge your tax records, ask the 3 credit bureaus to link your credit history, and update your bank accounts.

 1. Apply for your SSN at your local Social Security Administration office with your new immigration documents